Menu Top

 Answer:

-The given quadratic polynomial is $p(x) = x^2 - 3$.
+The quadratic polynomial is $p(x) = x^2 - 3$.

 Solution:

-$$x^2 - 3 = 0$$
+$x^2 - 3 = 0$

 Taking the square root of both sides:

-$$x = \pm \sqrt{3}$$
+$x = \pm \sqrt{3}$

-The zeroes of the polynomial $x^2 - 3$ are $\sqrt{3}$ and $-\sqrt{3}$.
+Therefore, the zeroes of the polynomial are $\sqrt{3}$ and $-\sqrt{3}$.

 Let the zeroes be $\alpha = \sqrt{3}$ and $\beta = -\sqrt{3}$.

-Sum of zeroes = $\alpha + \beta = \sqrt{3} + (-\sqrt{3}) = \sqrt{3} - \sqrt{3} = 0$
+Calculated sum: $\alpha + \beta = \sqrt{3} + (-\sqrt{3}) = 0$.

-From the coefficients, $-\frac{b}{a} = -\frac{0}{1} = 0$
+Sum from coefficients: $-\frac{b}{a} = -\frac{0}{1} = 0$.

-Product of zeroes = $\alpha \times \beta = (\sqrt{3}) \times (-\sqrt{3}) = -(\sqrt{3})^2 = -3$}
+Calculated product: $\alpha \beta = (\sqrt{3}) \times (-\sqrt{3}) = -3$.

-From the coefficients, $\frac{c}{a} = \frac{-3}{1} = -3$
+Product from coefficients: $\frac{c}{a} = \frac{-3}{1} = -3$.

 Example 4.
 Find a quadratic polynomial, the sum and product of whose zeroes are – 3 and 2, respectively.